 In 2009, she produced the web site for award winning documentary THE BURNING SEASON (2009) at www.theburningseasonmovie.com.

 In 2008, Kerry teamed up with director Sandra Cook to produce an online social network called Journey Beyond Road Trauma.
 JBRT was launched at Easter in 2010.
 In 2011, it was a finalist in the inaugural 3M-ACRS Diamond Australian Road Safety Awards and also in the 2011 Australian Road Safety Awards.
 Find out more at www.journeybeyondroadtrauma.org.

-Kerry is currently host and producer of Fresh Start Monday on Fresh FM, which broadcasts across the top of New Zealand’s South Island.
+In 2015, Kerry was host and producer of Fresh Start Monday on Fresh FM, which broadcasts across the top of New Zealand’s South Island.

 In 2017, she joined Nelson Marlborough Institute of Technology as a part-time tutor in the Diploma in Writing for the Creative Industries and is currently developing three new communications courses for the NZ Diploma in Arts and Design.

 Kerry is working on a memoir titled ‘Beyond the Blue Door’.
 An excerpt of an early draft of this work was published in ‘Turbine Kapohau’ in 2016.
 She was recently awarded the 2018 Hachette Mentorship to ready the manuscript for publication.

 Kerry has also performed as a story teller at events including ‘Couch Stories’ and ‘True Stories, Told Live’.
 She was the Monday morning breakfast show host and producer at Fresh FM in 2015.